bretsw/bretsw-website-build/content/cv.md

 Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (in press).
 What should be the role of social media in education? *Policy Insights from the Behavioral and Brain Sciences.*

 Greenhow, C. M., Gleason, B., & **Staudt Willet**, K. B. (2019).
-Social scholarship revisited: Changing scholarly practices in the age of social media. *British Journal of Educational Technology, 50*, 987-1004. https://doi.org/10.1111/bjet.12772
+Social scholarship revisited: Changing scholarly practices in the age of social media. *British Journal of Educational Technology, 50*, 987-1004. https://doi.org/10.1111/bjet.12772/

 **Staudt Willet**, K. B. (2019).
-Revisiting how and why educators use Twitter: Tweet types and purposes in #Edchat. *Journal of Research on Technology in Education, 51*, 273-289. https://doi.org/10.1080/15391523.2019.1611507
+Revisiting how and why educators use Twitter: Tweet types and purposes in #Edchat. *Journal of Research on Technology in Education, 51*, 273-289. https://doi.org/10.1080/15391523.2019.1611507/

 Greenhalgh, S. P., **Staudt Willet**, K. B., Rosenberg, J. M., & Koehler, M. J. (2018).
-Tweet, and we shall find: Using digital methods to locate participants in educational hashtags. *TechTrends, 62*, 501-508.
-Retrieved from https://doi.org/10.1007/s11528-018-0313-6
+Tweet, and we shall find: Using digital methods to locate participants in educational hashtags. *TechTrends, 62*, 501-508. https://doi.org/10.1007/s11528-018-0313-6/

 Greenhow, C. M., Gleason, B., Marich, H., & **Staudt Willet**, K. B. (2017).
 Educating social scholars: Examining novice researchers’ practices with social media. *Qwerty – Open and Interdisciplinary Journal of Technology, Culture and Education, 12*(2), 30-45.
-Retrieved from http://www.ckbg.org/qwerty/index.php/qwerty/article/view/269
+Retrieved from http://www.ckbg.org/qwerty/index.php/qwerty/article/view/269/

 ## Book Chapters

 Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (under review).
 Research methods unique to digital contexts: An introduction to virtual ethnography.
 In N. K. Duke & M. H. Mallette (Eds.), *Handbook of literacy research methodologies* (3rd ed.).
 New York, NY: Guilford Press.

-**Staudt Willet**, K. B., & Carpenter, J.P.
-(2019).
+**Staudt Willet**, K. B., & Carpenter, J. P. (2019).
 Educators on the front page of the Internet: Teacher learning in four subreddits.
-In M. Ochoa & D. Gibson (Eds.), *Research highlights in technology and teacher education 2019* (pp. XX-YY).
+In D. C. Gibson & M. N. Ochoa (Eds.), *Research highlights in technology and teacher education 2019* (pp. 169-178).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).
-Retrieved from http://www.learntechlib.org/ [Invited reprint of conference presentation in an edited book]
+Retrieved from https://www.learntechlib.org/p/210591/ [Invited reprint of conference presentation in an edited book]

 **Staudt Willet**, K. B., Koehler, M. J., & Greenhalgh, S. P. (2018).
 A tweet by any other frame: Three approaches to studying educator interactions on Twitter.
 In T. J. Bastiaens & G. Marks (Eds.), *Education and Information Technology Annual 2018: A Selection of AACE Award Papers* (pp. 67-74).
 Association for the Advancement of Computing in Education (AACE).
 Retrieved from http://learntechlib.org/p/182952/ [Invited reprint of conference presentation in edited book]